Club Soda vs Sparkling Water: What's the Difference?

 In conclusion, both club soda and sparkling water provide unique taste experiences and functional qualities.
 Club soda stands out due to added minerals such as sodium bicarbonate, sodium chloride, potassium sulfate, and disodium phosphate.
 These minerals not only enhance its taste but also improve its stability, making it a favored option in cocktails and among those who prefer a slightly salty flavor.

-On the other hand, sparkling water, or seltzer, provides a crisper, cleaner taste due to the absence of added minerals, appealing to those who prefer a neutral flavor profile.
+On the other hand, sparkling water provides a crisper, cleaner taste due to the absence of added minerals, appealing to those who prefer a neutral flavor profile.

 Whether for mixing drinks, enjoying pure refreshment, or benefiting from natural minerals, understanding the differences between these refreshing beverages can help you make an informed choice based on your personal preference and hydration needs.